-Pacific Symphony was invited to perform by Glass and Carnegie Hall after decades of championing the composer’s music in Orange County under Mr. St.Clair.
+Pacific Symphony was invited to perform by Glass and Carnegie Hall after decades of championing the composer’s music in Orange County under St.Clair.
 The orchestra’s most significant collaboration with Glass has been The Passion of Ramakrishna, co-commissioned with the Nashville Symphony.
-The 2006 world premiere of the work by Pacific Symphony and the Pacific Chorale under St.Clair was part of the opening ceremonies for the Renée and Henry Segerstrom Concert Hall, where Pacific Symphony is the resident orchestra.
+The 2006 world premiere of the work by Pacific Symphony and the Pacific Chorale under St.Clair was part of the opening ceremonies for the Renée and Henry Segerstrom Concert Hall.
 The work was revived and recorded live during Pacific Symphony’s 2011 American Composers Festival, which was dedicated to Glass and—like the Carnegie Hall program—explored the influence of India's music and philosophy on his style and artistic thought.

 The Passion of Ramakrishna is an oratorio-style composition whose namesake, Sri Ramakrishna Paramahamsa (1836-86), was a revered Bengali mystic and yogi who played a key role in shaping the modern Indian consciousness.
 As Glass states in his liner notes for Pacific Symphony’s recording: